zajitschek/metaanalysis/chapters/chapter3.md

 ```
 <br>

+## What if I can't get means & variances from plots?

 With these two papers we just extracted, we had a relatively easy job.
 There were descriptive statistics values reported in the plots.
 If we cannot get means and standard errors (or SD) from the text, tables and figures (or already-calculated effect sizes, which is still rare), we can look for test (inferential) statistics.

 Test statistics that are usable include t-values (from t-tests), F-values, Chi-square values, and p-values.
 These values from simple statistical tests (like independent or paired t-tests) are easily convertible into SMD (*d*, *g*) or r (correlation coefficient).

 These conversions and some others can be calculated in R if you know the formula (including conversion from SMD to correlation coefficient), but for the exercise purpose we will use this web-based **[Practical Meta-Analysis Effect Size Calculator](https://campbellcollaboration.org/research-resources/effect-size-calculator.html)**

+### Calculating effect sizes from inferential statistics: online calculator

-Open the above webpage.
+Open the just mentioned [webpage](https://campbellcollaboration.org/research-resources/effect-size-calculator.html).
 You see the available effect sizes (*d*, *r*, *OR* and *RR*).
 When you click on them, the type of data available for computing the effect size is shown.

 ![](https://github.com/SusZaj/metaanalysis/blob/master/images/computertaskicon.svg?raw=true)
 [Weil (2006)](https://github.com/SusZaj/metaanalysis/blob/master/papers/Weil2006.pdf) reports in the results: "At the end of the experiment saline-injected animals had smaller testes (F 1,27 = 4.6875, p<0.05, figure 2b)" and in the methods it is noted these are calculated using ANOVA.